 Incoming first-year and transfer students can declare pre-physician assistant without verification from PPH Advising.
 Current students can request to declare the minor through MyMadison but will need approval for the request to be granted.
 If the student has completed fewer than 12 hours of biology and chemistry (BC) credits, the request will be granted after verification of course work.
-If the student has completed 12 hours or more BC credits, the request will be granted if the cumulative GPA is 3.00 or greater and the BC GPA is 2.70 or greater.
+If the student has completed 12 hours or more BC credits, the request will be granted if the BC GPA is 2.70 or greater.

 Access to Pre-Physician Assistant Advising (Progression Standards)

-Students who wish to re-enter the pre-physician assistant minor may do so as long as they meet the GPA standards (3.00 cumulative GPA and 2.70 BC GPA).
+Students who wish to re-enter the pre-physician assistant minor may do so as long as they meet the GPA standards (2.70 BC GPA).